Event in Sonoma: Taoist Magic and Tarot Divination

 Growing up I’d hear about the Grand Duke Tai Sui.
 Every 12 years the Grand Duke reigns over a different zodiac house and when he’s in your house, you better move out or risk offending him.
 Move out, good luck.
 Stay put, bad luck.

-Turns out he’s Jupiter.
-As in the planet.
 Jupiter’s orbital period is 12 years and each year it appears to be in a different cardinal direction in the sky at particular degrees, and that corresponds with one of the 12 zodiac houses of the lunar calendar.
 Since it’s also the largest planet in the solar system and bright enough to cast shadows on earth, it is believed that the energies of Jupiter can greatly affect the personal energies of those on earth.
 It can exert interfering energetic waves on the earth’s magnetic fields and thus affect our personal Qi.
 It most affects the personal Qi (energy) of those born in a year corresponding with the zodiac house that Jupiter is in that year.

 Jupiter

-When Jupiter (aka Grand Duke Tai Sui) is in your house, your personal Qi will be thrown for a ride, which can be a really good thing if you know how to keep it in check, but can be an awful thing if you don’t.
+When Grand Duke Tai Sui is seated in your house, your personal Qi will be thrown for a ride, which can be a really good thing if you know how to keep it in check, but can be an awful thing if you don’t.
 Enter fun Chinese superstitions.
 They’ve got all sorts of talismans, rituals, and other incredible ways to “please the Grand Duke” and avoid “offending him.”
 Basically, know that your personal Qi will be in flux and be aware and conscious of how to navigate that Qi in flux so that it doesn’t afflict you but rather, supports you.

-Now my Hubby is an interesting character.
-He is a full on skeptic… until shit hits the fan.
-His year went off on a rocky start and he’s worried about his Ben Ming Nian.
-Ben Ming Nian just means it’s the year of the zodiac house that you were born in.
-He was born in the year of the Horse and now it is the year of the Horse.
-It’s his Ben Ming Nian, you would say.
 You would be surprised, floored really, how many perfectly intelligent and rational Chinese people flock to temples and energetic practitioners to try to get their good mojo on for their Ben Ming Nian.
 Hubby knows that a few years ago it was my little sister’s Ben Ming Nian and her year, too, started off hellish.
 I assembled some happy charms and sent them to her.
 By that year’s end, she met a wonderful guy who is still the love of her life right now (they’re making plans to marry soon) and she got an offer to work at the biggest law firm in the country, in the city she loves, Manhattan.
 So this year, 2014, Hubby nagged me to do the same for him.

 Continue reading “2014: The Year of the Horse Flux”